← Back to Real Alcázar Tickets

 Do I need to book the Real Alcázar in advance?

 Yes, especially in peak season (March–October).
-The palace caps daily entry at approximately 1,500 visitors split across 30-minute timed slots, and weekend slots regularly sell out a week in advance on the Patronato's site.
+The palace limits daily entry through timed slots, and weekend slots often sell out well in advance on the Patronato's site.
 Walk-up entry is sometimes possible on weekday mornings out of season but is not reliable — concierge booking secures a specific timed slot before it sells out.

 What's the difference between the Real Alcázar and the Alhambra?